 - The share in the share capital of each owner of the LLC as a percentage.

-- Bodies of the LLC, their location, the rights of the representative.
+- Bodies of the LLC, their locations, and the rights of the representative.

 The memorandum of association must be certified by a notary.
-The founder can be absent at this procedure, it is enough to issue a power of attorney to our company.
-Also you need to fill out a form at the notary, indicating a list of persons who have the right to answer on behalf of the company.
+The founder can be absent during this procedure if you issue a power of attorney to our company.
+Also, you need to fill out a notarized form indicating the list of persons who have the right to respond to third-party requests on behalf of the company.
 The founder's signature also has to be notarized.

 Step 6.
 Filing the Paperwork with the Registrar

-Registration of the company starts with the filing of the application to the SBRA, which is made according to the template.
-To do this, you must visit one of its branches or submit the application by mail.
+Registration of the company starts with applying to the SBRA, which should be done according to the template.
+To do this, you must visit one of the SBRA branches or apply via mail.

 The application must be accompanied by the following papers: